 The following information provides basic guidelines for assisting persons with physical disabilities during an emergency evacuation.
-For more extensive information, please contact the Office of Disabled Student Development.
+For more extensive information, please contact the Office of Disability Services.

 Persons with physical disabilities should exit the building along with other building occupants.